Artash-N/LSTM_Music_Making_Machine/README.md

 #

 To train the program, use the train.py file.
 This will create a train checkpoint that you can use in the piano.py program, where pygame will be used to create a virtual piano.
 Once you have finished playing the song, press done for the model to predict a response

+#

+A pretrained model will be available on request